ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 Cons:

-- Not globally scalable — tailored to your business, not a package
+- Not globally scalable — this is built around your business, not a generic product that works for everyone

 Fits: